 Animal suffering in our world is diverse and immense.
 But the magnitude of human-caused animal suffering inflicted on farmed animals dwarfs all other categories.
-For every one dog or cat euthanized in a shelter, about 3,400 farmed animals are confined and slaughtered.
-Of the 9.2 billion farmed animals killed in 2015 in just the U.S., 8.8 billion were chickens, according to latest slaughter totals.
+For every one dog or cat euthanized in a shelter, about 3,400 farmed land animals1 are confined and slaughtered.
+Of the 9.2 billion farmed land animals killed in 2015 in just the U.S., 8.8 billion were chickens, according to latest slaughter totals.
 This amounts to 279 chickens killed per second.
-An additional 13 other farmed animals were killed per second in 2015, twenty-one times the total amount of lab animals confined.
+An additional 13 other farmed land animals were killed per second in 2015, twenty-one times the total amount of lab animals confined.
 All these numbers are for the U.S. alone.

 Spending on animal advocacy is highly inconsistent with these patterns.
 As of 2015, Charity Navigator listed 90 major U.S. animal shelters with annual budgets over $3.5 million—all of these shelters together spent $1.2 billion per year.
 By contrast, 10 major U.S. farmed animal outreach organizations together controlled just $19.9 million.

 These numbers together suggest that typical donors and volunteers should concentrate their efforts on preventing the suffering of as many factory farmed animals as possible.